 Lorinda is involved with SRO Housing www.SROHousing.org, which offers help to the homeless and with domestic violence, and Homeless Services Coalition – DVHSC@downtownwomenscenter.org

 Where to Watch

 You can watch “Justice?
 Or…Just Me?
-The Bite” online for the next few weeks and I highly recommend that you do.
+The Bite” online and I highly recommend that you do.

 Bobby Buck – Videographer